-Residency Sign-on Incentive: Four of the 13 RHI program graduates from WVSOM's Class of 2023 each received a \$6,500 sign-on incentive for acceptance into a primary care or emergency medicine residency in West Virginia.
-One graduate accepted a residency at CAMC Greenbrier Valley Medical Center in Ronceverte, West Virginia, and three accepted residencies at Charleston Area Medical Center in Charleston, West Virginia.
+Residency Sign-on Incentive: Four of the 14 RHI program graduates from WVSOM's Class of 2023 each received a \$6,500 sign-on incentive for acceptance into a primary care or emergency medicine residency in West Virginia.
+One graduate accepted a residency at WVU Medicine United Hospital Center in Bridgeport, WV, one accepted a residency at WVU Medicine Wheeling Hospital in Wheeling, WV, and two accepted residencies at Charleston Area Medical Center in Charleston, WV.